Prove your credentials as a business committed to promoting equality and diversity

 Provide assurance to commissioners

-The Local Authority Disabity Employment Mark has been developed in partnership with the Supported Business Steering Group, following discussions with the Department for Work and Pensions (DWP).
+The Local Authority Disabity Employment Mark was developed in partnership with the Supported Business Steering Group.
 It aims to provide assurance to commissioners/funding bodies on the quality of employment outcomes that are created for disabled people.

 Get recognised as an exemplar employer